lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Note that a client located in an Application Server sending a request to a server located in the Device, may not be compressed through this Rule since the MID will not start with 7 bits equal to 0.
-A CoAP proxyplaced before the SCHC C/D can rewrite the message ID to fit the value and match the Rule.
+A CoAP proxy placed before the SCHC C/D can rewrite the message ID to fit the value and match the Rule.